 Once completed, you will have the option to print, email or save confirmation of your notification.
 It will not be noted on the vehicle record.

 Begin seller notification

 This service may not be available on Sundays from 6 a.m.–9 a.m. due to regular system maintenance.

 Seller notification does not replace other responsibilities of a vehicle seller.
 Refer to

 selling a vehicle and Instructions for Selling a Vehicle form

 MV2928.
-Form MV2928 includes a bill of sale for your convenience; it is not a required form.
+This form includes a bill of sale for your convenience; it is not a required form.
 You may keep a copy with your records and make a copy for the buyer as documentation of the sale.

 Understand the requirements when selling a vehicle privately